earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

  ...
 ```

-Using this data set we can skip the whole creating our own vectors:
+Using this dataset, we can skip the whole creating our own vectors:
 ```

 import spacy